 background-image: url( ../images/tibetan-medical-compounds.jpg); background-size:cover; background-position:center center; END

 Emory University offers a robust array of academic and cultural programminghighlighting many different aspects of the Tibetan tradition.
-In addition to having one ofthe nation’s premier programs inTibetan Studies, students also have access to asemester-long, study-abroad opportunity in Dharamsala, India, and a unique, summerstudy-abroad program in Tibetan Mind-Body Sciences.
+In addition to having one ofthe nation’s premier programs inTibetan Studies, students also have access to a unique, summerstudy-abroad program in Tibetan Mind-Body Sciences.
 Students in the study abroad programs have the opportunity to meet and interact with Emory Presidential Distinguished Professor, His Holiness the Dalai Lama.

 The Emory-Tibet Partnership hosts an annual Tibet Week at Emory University, typically heldeach year in March.
-Tibet Week includes guest speakers, films, multi-disciplinarypresentations, opportunities to learn meditation, and other events celebrating Tibetanculture and the programs of the Emory-Tibet Partnership.
-We hope you can join us for Tibet Week 2016 beginning with opening ceremonies at noon on Monday, March 21.
-One of the events featured this year is a special exhibition at the Michael C. Carlos Museum entitled, Doorway to an Enlightened World, which will be accoompanied by the live creation of a sand mandala—check this website for updated information early in 2016.
+Tibet Week includes guest speakers, multi-disciplinarypresentations, opportunities to learn meditation, and other events celebrating Tibetanculture and the programs of the Emory-Tibet Partnership.
+We hope you can join us for Tibet Week 2017 beginning with opening ceremonies at noon on Monday, March 20.
+Click on the Tibet Week link above for detailed information!

 In addition to Tibet Week, the Emory Tibet Partnership hosts many events throughout the year to showcase Tibetan culture on campus.
 These events have included visits by Tibetan artists and musicians, visiting scholars, and leaders from the Tibetan diaspora.